HomeLatest NewsIndustryWalmart Flipkart Deal: Consumers should not expect major changes in their shopping experience, says Gartner

 Register Now →

 “With the massive user base, India looms as an attractive market for retailers.
 It’s currently estimated that 15% (200 mil) Indian consumers will be shopping online by end of 2018, and the relatively untapped growth potential is attracting the commerce giants.
 Homegrown companies stand to benefit in the long run.
-As consumers are more attuned and comfortable to shopping online with ecommerce marketplaces, we see vertical specialists (largest categories being fashion, second electronics) benefiting.
+As consumers are more attuned and comfortable to shopping online with marketplaces, we see vertical specialists (largest categories being fashion, second electronics) benefiting.
 High value, more discerning consumers who want differentiated choices and unique offers will seek out specialists to fulfill this need.”

 Smaller players

 “Smaller players constantly face a problem of scaling up their operations.
 However, this does not mean that they will be forced to exit.
 The smaller players in many cases are more agile and open to new business models.
-They should concentrate on specialization within their domains to build up a valuable cache of users seeking differentiated retail experiences.”
+They should concentrate on specialization within their domains to build up a valuable cache of users seeking differentiated experiences.”

 Discounts